zuxinrui/zuxinrui.github.io/index.md

 I combined my previous sonic localization system (developed when I was in Harbin Institute of Technology) and IMU together with extended Kalman Filtering.
 The accuracy of the localization is now about 0.5mm in xyz axis and about 0.01rad in 3 rotation axis.

 This sensor system uses `STM32F103RCT6` as the control unit.
 I developed `DMA(direct memory access)` and `hardware boosting` to calculate the sensors' data faster.
-The sampling rate was optimized from 10Hz to 1000Hz.
+The sampling rate is 1000Hz.

 # SLAM Simulation